AIMS Safeguarding policy

 Review

 The Designated Safeguarding Lead will maintain a log of safeguarding concerns.
-This will be reviewed by the trustees at each meeting and actions put in place to address any areas for improvement.
+Any new concerns will be reviewed by the trustees at their next meeting and actions put in place to address any areas for improvement.

 The trustees will review this Safeguarding policy and associated policies annually to determine whether any changes are required.